debops/debops/docs/defaults-detailed.rst

 a name of the APT package to install, or a list of packages, or a YAML dictionary which defines conditions for the installation of the package(s).

-The different dictionary keys tha can be used to specify conditional
+The different dictionary keys the can be used to specify conditional
 installation:

 ``name``